RepairKnowledge

 Liusmed Clinic's Dual-Specialty Integration Model

-Dr. Liu Ta-Ju has dual training in dermatology and surgical micro-extraction, enabling the following to be accomplished in a single visit:
+Dr. Ta-Ju Liu has dual training in dermatology and surgical micro-extraction, enabling the following to be accomplished in a single visit:

 This "one-stop integration" model means patients do not need referrals between different specialists, avoiding information gaps that can lead to overlooked problems.